-Let HR Cover Your Blind Side
+Best Business Practices: Let HR Cover Your Blind Side

 Everything from human resources to workplace culture highlights how much human capital management has changed over the past 10 years.
-Globalization, economic regulation and the rise of the internet are to thank (or blame, depending on who you are).
-These changes have impacted the way we work, build companies, and move the economy.
+Globalization, economic regulation and the rise of the Internet are to thank (or blame, depending on who you are).
+These changes impacted the way we work, build companies, and move the economy.
 Whether you are in a leadership position of a large company or a small business owner, you’ll want to consider your blind side when it comes to your hiring, engagement, and retention.

 Business leaders such as Levi Strauss, JP Morgan, and Cornelius Vanderbilt looked to their personal assistants to keep an eye on the business and did not rely solely on the opinions of their operations managers.
 By the 1900s, the labor force realized they wanted more out of the employer-employee relationship.
 The formal HR role began to take shape.
 Since then, companies have trended toward organized people management from within the organization.
-Executives and business leaders have realized the value and importance of having an HR department to handle the organization’s blind side.
+Executives and business leaders now realize the value and importance of having an HR department to handle the organization’s blind side.

 Selecting the right HR person to watch your blind side will help protect you and your company from risk, drive business results, and move the vision forward.
 However, this requires you to value HR for more than administrative tasks and look to them for guidance and support.
 Proper HR support can provide: